Next Post

 Thanks

-You will want to use the whole vanilla bean.
-Please let me know if you give the recipe a try, I hope you love it!
-Cheers! xTieghan
+Of course, that would work well for you!
+Please let me know if you give this recipe a try, I hope you love it! xx